Today is August 23, 2026 /

 KITAH BET (2nd Grade)

 In Kitah Bet, students begin attending Religious School on Wednesday afternoons in addition to their studies on Sunday mornings.
-With the additional day, they will be able to begin learning to read and write in Hebrew.
+With the additional day, students are introduced to Hebrew letters and vowels as their first step in Hebrew reading.
 We also focus on the Jewish holidays as they appear on the Jewish calendar and Israel, as the Jewish homeland.

 Hebrew